imbforge/fold2go/README.md

 #### 3) Once you see something like `JupyterHub is now running at http://:42420` in your terminal output, the server should be up and running.

-Open your browser and go to `https://hpcgpu.imb.uni-mainz.de:42420`, if that doesn't work try forwarding the port to your local device:
+Now you will need to forward the port to your local device via ssh:

 ```bash
 ssh -NL 42420:localhost:42420 hpcgpu.imb.uni-mainz.de